afanasyev-ilya/vgl_site/documentation.markdown

 ```

 #### Reduce

-The reduce abstraction applies a user-defined reduce op operation (which returns some value)
-to each vertex of a given input frontier.
-The returned values are reduced using additionally
-specified reduction operation (SUM, MAX, MIN, AVG).
-This abstraction can be used for a
-large number of applications: estimating future frontier size in BFS, calculating dangling
+This Reduce abstraction can be used for a large number of applications: estimating future frontier size in BFS,
-nodes inputs in page rank, etc. The conventional frameworks, such as Gunrock, implement
+calculating dangling nodes inputs in page rank, etc. The conventional frameworks, such as Gunrock, implement
 functionality of the reduce abstraction using a combination of the compute abstraction
 (or its analogues) and user-defined operations with atomic instructions.
 However, atomic operations on the SX-Aurora architecture easily becomes a performance